© Crown copyright 2021

 Vietnam is one of the more progressive countries in South East Asia for LGBT rights.
 In 2015 Vietnam abolished regulations that prevented same-sex marriage.
 Vietnam has also passed a law allowing trans-gender individuals to receive gender reassignment surgery and to register under their preferred gender.
 But despite the legal reforms, cultural discrimination of the LGBT community still persists.

 4. Bribery and Corruption

-It is an offence for British nationals or someone who is ordinarily resident in the UK, a body incorporated in the UK or a Scottish partnership, to offer a bribe anywhere in the world.
+Under the UK Bribery Act 2010, it is an offence for British nationals or someone who is ordinarily resident in the UK, a body incorporated in the UK or a Scottish partnership, to offer a bribe anywhere in the world.

 In addition, a UK commercial organisation can be considered liable for the conduct of a person who is neither a UK national or resident in the UK or a body incorporated or formed in the UK.
 In this case it does not matter whether the acts or omissions which form part of the offence take place in the UK or elsewhere.